nextcloud/all-in-one/reverse-proxy.md

 Simply translate the docker run command into a docker-compose file.
 You can have a look at [this file](https://github.com/nextcloud/all-in-one/blob/main/docker-compose.yml) for some inspiration but you will need to modify it either way.
 You can find further examples here: https://github.com/nextcloud/all-in-one/discussions/588

----

-### How to continue?
-After using the above command, you should be able to access the AIO Interface via `https://ip.address.of.the.host:8080`.
-Enter your domain that you've entered in the reverse proxy config and you should be done.
-Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!

 ## 3. If the reverse proxy is installed on the same host, you should configure the apache container to only listen on localhost.

 Use this envorinmental variable during the initial startup of the mastercontainer to make the apache container only listen on localhost: `-e APACHE_IP_BINDING=127.0.0.1`. **Attention:** This is only recommended to be set if you use `localhost` in your reverse proxy config to connect to your AIO instance.
 If you use an ip-address, you can either simply skip this step or set it to `0.0.0.0` if you are unsure what the correct value is.

+## 4. Open the AIO interface.
+After starting AIO, you should be able to access the AIO Interface via `https://ip.address.of.the.host:8080`.
+Enter your domain that you've entered in the reverse proxy config and you should be done.
+Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!

-## 4. Optional: get a valid certificate for the AIO interface
+## 5. Optional: get a valid certificate for the AIO interface

 If you want to also access your AIO interface publicly with a valid certificate, you can add e.g. the following config to your Caddyfile: